Youth | Definition, Etymology, Synonyms & Antonyms

 At what age does youth typically begin and end?

 The exact age range for youth varies culturally and contextually.
-In many societies, youth is considered to encompass the teenage years and early twenties, roughly from ages 13 to 25.
+In many societies, it is considered to encompass the teenage years and early twenties, roughly from ages 13 to 25.

 What are some common challenges faced by youth?